kazurayam/unittest-helper/docs/index.md

         }
     }

-The `create(Class)` method will instanciate a `com.kazurayam.unittest.TestOutputOrganizer` class with customized parameter values:
+This `TestOutputFactory` class implements `create(Class)` method, which will instantiate a `com.kazurayam.unittest.TestOutputOrganizer` class with customized parameter values:

 1.  the output directory will be located at `<projectDir>/build/tmp/testOutput`

-2.  in the output directory, it will create subdirectory of which name is equal to the Fully Qualified Class Name of the test class.
+2.  in the output directory, it will create subdirectory of which name is equal to the "Fully Qualified Class Name" of the given test class.

-The following test class uses the Factory.
+The following code is using the Factory.

     package io.github.someone.somestuff;